 One of DOE's primary post-closure responsibilities is to manage the health and pension benefits of former site workers.
 Many of these workers are the constituents of the Stewardship Council governments.
-Further, the Rocky Flats Homesteaders, which represents amore than 1800 former site workers, sits on the Board of the Stewardship Council.
+Further, the Rocky Flats Homesteaders, which represents more than 1800 former site workers, sits on the Board of the Stewardship Council.
 For these and other reasons, as noted in the Stewardship Council's IGA, worker issues will continue to play a role for the new Stewardship Council.

-1. Track issues related to the implementation of the Energy Employee Compensation Act (EEOIPCA).
-Act as needed.

-2. Track issues related to LM's development and implementation of health and pension benefit programs for former Rocky Flats workers,, especially during the transition from Kaiser-Hill to a permanent health and pension benefits administrator.
+- 1. Track issues related to the implementation of the Energy Employee Compensation Act (EEOIPCA).
+Act as needed. - 2.
+Track issues related to DOE's development and implementation of health and pension benefit programs for former Rocky Flats workers.